- Take Me To the Water!

 Plan a fishing clinic

-Download the General Event Planning Form to be used anytime.
+Anytime is a good time to start planning a fishing clinic!
+Download the Fishing Clinic Planner to help get yourself organized.
 Return your completed form to the Angler Education Office at the DNR.
-Contact Kim Anderson, 608-261-6431 if you would like a planning form mailed to you.
+Contact the Angler Education Office if you would like a planning form mailed to you.

 Participants 16 years or older likely will need fishing licenses to fish at most events, unless they occur on Free Fishing Weekend.
 Call contacts for complete information.